 There is a single ROM for the Falcon, which would be a cool name for a phone.
 It's actually the Moto G, and it looks like this ROM should work for all variants.
-The new listing for 'moto_msm8960' appears to be a unified ROM for all Motorola devices that run that particular Qualcomm chipset.
 Read More

 There are so many regional and carrier variants of Samsung's Galaxy S4 flagship that even we can hardly keep them straight, but apparently CyanogenMod hasn't released an official ROM for the white bread, vanilla, Exynos-powered original GS4 before now.
 But lo and behold, a new build for the GT-I9500 GSM model has appeared on the CM download page.
 It's a test version of CyanogenMod 11 (Android 4.4) if you're interested.

 As you may recall, support for Exynos-based hardware has been something of a sticking point for CyanogenMod and other ROM teams.
-While the LTE versions of the phone with Qualcomm's Snapdragon system on a chip designs have had plenty of support, the Exynos versions have lagged behind for various reasons.
 Read More

 One of CyanogenMod's most popular features is an expanded version of the now defunct App Ops UI that debuted in Android last summer.
 The most recent nightly builds of CM have implement a new ability in App Ops.
 Users can now stop apps from starting up with a simple toggle.